 App Design Validation

-Now it is time to test the wireframes we have created.
+The next stage of the app design process is testing the wireframes we have created.
 We take every chance to get feedback from users via inviting colleagues, stakeholders, friends, and random individuals for user testing.
 We set tasks for users and watch them complete them.

 Once we have the results on hand, we start it all over again: research, think, create new hypotheses and do user tests.
 In general, the whole process goes clockwise.